OpenDSA/OpenDSA/RST/en/Milen/BasicPointers1.rst

 pointee |---| pointee is just the word that we used in these explanations.)

-.. inlineav:: employeeEmpRefCON dgm
+.. inlineav:: employeeEmpRefCON ss
    :links: AV/Pointers/employeeEmpRefCON.css
-   :scripts: AV/Pointers/employeeEmpRefCON.js
+   :scripts: AV/Milen/employeeEmpRefCON.js
-   :align: center
+   :output: show

 Going back to simple things like ``int`` and ``float`` variables that just store a value in a box: